Feraligono/Walfas/Documentation/readme.txt

 Current Plan(Programmers):
 1) use GTK+ library for initial GUI and image manipulation
 2) find and research a good swf library
+3) or, make our own api using the swfDocumentation.pdf from adobe

 (Artists and Users):
 1) Request features that should be added to the program